nbfigueroa/franka_interactive_controllers/doc/icra-demo-instructions.md

 ```

 ### 1. On this PC you can show the learned trajectories from MATLAB:
-- Open MATLABm in terminal write the following:
+- Open MATLAB in terminal write the following:
 ```
 $ run_matlab
 ```